ccao-data/model-sales-val/README.md

 The flagging model uses group means to determine the statistical deviation of sales, and flags them beyond a certain threshold.
 Group means are constructed using a rolling window strategy.

 The current implementation uses a 12 month rolling window.
 This means that for any sale, the "group" contains all sales within the same month, along with all sales from the previous 11 months.
 This 12 month window can be changed by editing the configuration file: `src/inputs.yaml`.
-Additional notes on the rolling window implementation:

-- We take every sale in the same month of the sale date, along with all sale data from the previous N months.
-This window contains roughly 1 year of data.
-- This process starts with an `.explode()` call.
-Example [here](https://github.com/ccao-data/model-sales-val/blob/283a1403545019be135b4b9dbc67d86dabb278f4/glue/sales_val_flagging.py#L15).
-- It ends by subsetting to the `original_observation` data.
-Example [here](https://github.com/ccao-data/model-sales-val/blob/499f9e31c92882312051837f35455d078d2507ee/glue/sales_val_flagging.py#L57).

 ## Exporting Flags to iasWorld